MAPF-Competition/web_resource/faq.md

 **Q: Will my implementation been reviewed by organisers?**

 >Yes, the organisers will review participants' implementation at the end of the competition.

+**Q: How to work in a shared git repo with multiple collaborators?**
+>Our system only allows a single submitter.
+To work with a team of people on a shared git repo, you can create a separate team repo and add team members there, and link the repo with your local repo through git remote.
+When it is time to submit, you can add your competition repo as a new remote, and the nominated submitter can push the changes.